-Table 91 Network Setting > QoS > Classification Setup > Add New Classification/Edit (continued)
+Table 72 Network Setting > QoS > Classification Setup > Add New Classification/Edit (continued)

-LABEL DESCRIPTION DHCP This field is available only when you select IP in the Ether Type field.
+DESCRIPTION If you select TCP or UDP in the IP Protocol field, select the checkbox and enter the port numbers of the source.
+Select the checkbox and enter the source MAC address of the packet.
+Enter the mask for the specified MAC address to determine which bits a packet's MAC address should match.
+Enter "f" for each bit of the specified source MAC address that the traffic's MAC address should match.
+Enter "0" for the bits of the matched traffic's MAC address, which can be of any hexadecimal characters.
+For example, if you set the MAC address to 00:13:49:00:00:00 and the mask to ff:ff:ff:00:00:00, a packet with a MAC address of 00:13:49:12:34:56 matches this criteria.
+Select this option to exclude the packets that match the specified criteria from this classifier.
+This field is available only when you select IP in the Ether Type field.
 Select this option and select a DHCP option.
 If you select Vendor Class ID (DHCP Option 60) , enter the Vendor Class Identifier (Option 60) of the matched traffic, such as the type of the hardware or firmware.
 If you select Client ID (DHCP Option 61) , enter the Identity Association IDentifier (IAD Option 61) of the matched traffic, such as the MAC address of the device.
 If you select User Class ID (DHCP Option 77) , enter a string that identifies the user's category or application type in the matched DHCP packets.
 If you select Vendor Specific Info (DHCP Option 125) , enter the vendor specific information of the matched traffic, such as the product class, model name, and serial number of the device.
-IP Packet Length This field is available only when you select IP in the Ether Type field.
-Lengin Select this option and enter the minimum and maximum packet length (from 46 to 1500) in the fields provided.
-DSCP This field is available only when you select IP or IPv6 in the Ether Type field.
-Select this option and specify a DSCP (DiffServ Code Point) number between 0 and 63 in the field provided.
-802.1P This field is available only when you select 802.1Q in the Ether Type field.
+This field is available only when you select IP in the Ether Type field.
+Select this option and enter the minimum and maximum packet length (from 46 to 1500) in the fields provided.
+This field is available only when you select 802.1Q in the Ether Type field.
 Select this option and select a priority level (between 0 and 7) from the drop-down list box.
 "0" is the lowest priority level and "7" is the highest.
-VLAN ID This field is available only when you select 802.1Q in the Ether Type field.
+This field is available only when you select 802.1Q in the Ether Type field.
 Select this option and specify a VLAN ID number.
-TCP ACK This field is available only when you select IP in the Ether Type field.
+This field is available only when you select IP in the Ether Type field.
 If you select this option, the matched TCP packets must contain the ACK (Acknowledge) flag.
-Exclude Select this option to exclude the packets that match the specified criteria from this classifier.
-Step3: Packet M odification DSCP Mark This field is available only when you select IP in the Ether Type field.
-If you select Remark , enter a DSCP value with which the Zyxel Device replaces the DSCP field in the packets.
-If you select Unchang e, the Zyxel Device keep the DSCP field in the packets.
-VLAN ID Tag If you select Remark , enter a VLAN ID number with which the Zyxel Device replaces the VLAN ID of the frames.
-If you select Remove , the Zyxel Device deletes the VLAN ID of the frames before forwarding them out.
-If you select Add , the Zyxel Device treat all matched traffic untagged and add a second VLAN ID.
-If you select Unchange , the Zyxel Device keep the VLAN ID in the packets.
-802.1P Mark Select a priority level with which the Zyxel Device replaces the IEEE 802.1p priority field in the packets.
-If you select Unchang e, the Zyxel Device keep the 802.1p priority field in the packets.
-Step4: Class Rou ting Forward to Interface Select a WAN interface through which traffic of this class will be forwarded out.
+Select this option to exclude the packets that match the specified criteria from this classifier. dification Select a priority level with which the Zyxel Device replaces the IEEE 802.1p priority field in the packets.
+If you select Unchange , the Zyxel Device keep the 802.1p priority field in the packets. ng Select a WAN interface through which traffic of this class will be forwarded out.
 If you select Unchange , the Zyxel Device forward traffic of this class according to the default routing table.
-Step5: Outgoing Queue Selection
+Queue Selection Select a queue that applies to this class.

-Table 91 Network Setting > QoS > Classification Setup > Add New Classification/Edit (continued)
+Table 72 Network Setting > QoS > Classification Setup > Add New Classification/Edit (continued)

-LABEL DESCRIPTION To Queue Index Select a queue that applies to this class.
-You should have configured a queue in the Queue Setup screen already.
+LABEL DESCRIPTION

 Cancel Click Cancel to exit this screen without saving any changes.

 OK Click OK to save your changes.

-12.6 QoS Shaper Setup
+11.6 QoS Shaper Setup